digital-cognition-co-in/Tensors_et_al/README_tfNotes_.md

 - This is the basic TRAINING - whenever we pass in a New Batch of Training Images - we repeat this process and everytime reduce the ERROR or LOSS Function.

 #
+- TF has a deffered execution model.
+- When we execute the functions we dont return VALUES - we return an In-memory COMPUTATION GRAPH.
+- TF needs to know the full graph to do a Formal Derivation ??
+Thus in place of providing values a COMPUTATION GRAPH is provided to TF.
+- TF is built for Distributed Computing thus a COMPUTATION GRAPH.
+To distribute a GRAPH over multiple machines TF needs to know what the COMPUTATION GRAPH is.
+- Define a Session with - tf.session().
+Then call this session at one EDGE of the GRAPH
+- Feed the Placeholders , created earlier with actual data - training Images and training Labels.
+Using the Dictionary - train_data{X:batch_X,Y_:batch_Y}
+#